 Answer = $500 loss

 Expiration is the worst-case scenario for investors holding long options.
-When this occurs, the investor pays a premium for an option that is never used.
+If the option expires worthless, the premium is lost.
 The same applies to long put contracts.

 An investor goes long 1 ABC Sep 75 put @ $6.
 The market price rises to $84.
 What is the gain or loss?